 - A brief summary of the user/project audience

-- History surrounding the stakeholders’ company and project inception
+- The history surrounding the stakeholders’ company and project inception

-Share these items in an easy-to-reference place (such as an internal wiki, project folder on a shared drive, or in your project management system), and make sure everyone knows where to find this information throughout the project.
-Easy access to project context can help solve problems more quickly during onboarding and the entire project.
+Share these items in an easy-to-reference place (such as an internal wiki, project folder on a shared drive, or in your document management system), and make sure everyone knows where to find this information throughout the project.
+Easy access to project context—even if it’s just sharing relevant links in the details sections of a booking—can help solve problems more quickly during onboarding and the entire project.

 In-person, real-time communication is a great thing, and so incredibly important to project onboarding.
 Questions can be asked and answered on the fly, everyone can collaborate in their views of the project, and momentum is built.
 I like to hold multiple, short meetings to demo the project specs, discuss the project goals and history, and ask for thoughts and questions over the span of a day or two so that everyone has time to digest information as we onboard.
 This technique is really useful in improving the project onboarding process.